PaintSplasher/unifi-voucher-service/README.md

 ```
 sudo raspi-config
 ```
-Go to Boot Option, Desktop / CLI and B4: ... automatically logged in as "pi" user.
+Go to 3 Boot Option - B1 Desktop / CLI - B4 Desktop Autologin Desktop GUI, automatically logged in as "pi" user.
 Finish and reboot.

 ## Congratulation, you are done!

-## 10. Optional: If you also have the Pi-Supply-Switch we need a special python script
+## 10. Optional: If you also have the Pi-Supply-Switch we need a special script

 #### Install and setup the softshut.py - afterwards the Raspberry Pi will shutdown
 ```